radical-cybertools/radical.pilot/docs/source/testing.rst

    Remote Testing is disabled in the current release!

-By default, the task tests of RADICAL-Pilot use pilot agents launched on the local machine (`localhost`).
-However, it is possible to run a subset of the task tests (``src/radical/pilot/tests/remote/``) on a remote machine.
+By default, the unit tests of RADICAL-Pilot use pilot agents launched on the local machine (`localhost`).
+However, it is possible to run a subset of the unit tests (``src/radical/pilot/tests/remote/``) on a remote machine.
 Remote testing can  be controlled via a set of environment variables:

 +-------------------------------------------+-------------------------------------+